Nepal: Risk Assessment

 Country Risk Rating

 Business Climate Rating

-Political instability has been prevalent since the end of the civil war in 2006 and the first national elections of 2008 which followed the abolition of the monarchy.
-The situation between the two main political parties is tense and successive governing coalitions have been unable to draft a constitution.
-After the dissolution of the government in May 2012, an interim government was formed only in March 2013.
+Political instability has prevailed since the end of the civil war in 2006.
+The first national elections which followed the abolition of the monarchy took place in 2008.
+The situation between the two main political parties is tense.
 The November 2013 elections enabled a return to relative political stability.
-The Assembly, elected in November 2013, was tasked with drafting the new constitution.
-The commission appointed to draft it ran into delays but the earthquakes that struck in spring 2015 and popular discontent pushed the various political leaders into making an effort at national unity.
-The Constituent Assembly adopted a draft constitution on 16 September with 507 votes "for" out of a total of 601 MPs.
-The President ratified the text on 20 September with immediate application.
-Nonetheless, the negotiations over the constitution were conducted in a climate of violence and several minorities still denounce the division of certain provinces and are protesting in the south of the country.
-A special federal commission might review the new boundaries.
-In late October 2015, the Parliament elected Bidhya Bhandan (Communist Party) as the country's President and Khadga Prasad Sharma Oli (Communist Party) was appointed as prime minister.
+The Assembly, elected in November 2013, was tasked with drafting the new constitution and the earthquakes which struck in spring 2015 and popular discontent pushed the various political leaders into making an effort at national unity.
+The Constituent Assembly adopted a draft constitution in September 2015.
+However, the negotiations over the Constitution were conducted in a climate of violence and several minority groups still object to the division of some provinces and are organizing protests in the south of the country.
+In 2016, the country underwent a new period of political instability, with the prime minister stepping down following a no-confidence vote in Parliament.
+A new coalition was formed and Pushpa Kamal Dahal (Communist Party) was appointed as prime minister.
 On his first visit to India, he promised to amend the Constitution.
 Relations between the two countries deteriorated after the Constitution was adopted and this trip helped forge closer links.
-Nevertheless, the new leadership team will have to govern by forming alliances with the many parties represented in Parliament.
+Nevertheless, the new leadership team can only govern by maintaining alliances with the many parties represented in Parliament.

-The country's political equilibrium remains fragile and the risk of renewed political instability and violence cannot be ruled out, as social and ethnic tensions running high.
+The country's political stability remains in the balance and another period of instability and violence cannot be ruled out with social and ethnic tensions running high.
 Finally, shortcomings in the business climate are expected to persist.